 During an audience with Pope John Paul II at Vatican City I met the sweetest priest who was sitting in front of us.
 Father Timothy Shing Ling, a native of Myanmar (formerly Burma), was studying in Rome at the time.
 After we had a nice visit and I said goodbye, his eyes met mine and he said, “I will see you again.”
 I replied, “Father, unless you are going to heaven soon, you won’t see me again.”
 He was insistent.
 “I will see you again.
 I’m sure of it.”

 He was right.
 Not only did we see one another again, but Kenny and I have maintained a close relationship with Father Timothy since that day in Rome.
 Today Father Timothy is a priest in my home diocese, ministering to the Burmese people in Kentucky and across the U.S. And we have started a charity together, the Mindat Charity Association, to serve the children of Mindat, Myanmar, and educate them in Christ.
-In fact, we recently broke ground on the school we are building there and we are now raising funds to complete construction and open the school.
+In fact, we recently began building a school there and look forward it opening.

 Father Timothy and others served as prayer warriors throughout my journey with cancer, but the turning point really came in 2005.
 During surgery, the anesthesiologist wasn’t aware that I wasn’t completely sedated — so I felt each of the surgeon’s cuts into my body.
 It was excruciating.
 I couldn’t communicate with the doctors to let them know.
 When the pain got unbearable, the image of Jesus on the cross came to me.
 I kept focusing on that, and I felt that what I was experiencing was a true sharing of His cross.
 I could see and hear Jesus say, “Put in on the cross.”

 Faith saw me through that surgery, and my entire journey with cancer, even though it was certainly tested along the way.